The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

-The rise of the digital nomad visa and the ability to work remotely has opened new opportunities for Americans.
-So if you’ve been considering a move to Europe, we’ve packed this blog with lots of tips and links to help you make it happen!
+The rise of the digital nomad visa has opened new opportunities for Americans.
+So if you’ve been considering a move to Europe and can work remotely, we’ve packed this blog with the truth of what it takes to apply for a digital nomad visa.

-In this blog, we’ll guide you through the steps to becoming a digital nomad in the EU, with a special focus on Italy’s digital nomad visa process.
-We’re in the middle of this process now.
+In this blog, I’ll guide you through the steps to becoming a digital nomad in the EU, with a special focus on Italy’s digital nomad visa process.
+I’m in the middle of this process now.
 Yes, Top Rope Media is going global!
-We’ve lived and worked abroad, but this will be the first time on a digital nomad visa.
+We’ve lived and worked abroad, but this time feels different and much more labor-intensive.

 Here’s what this blog will cover: